mocquin/quickstarts/ipyywidgets.md

 - `disabled`
 - `layout` : a `Layout` object for generic css properties
 - `style` : a widget-specific style object for specific styling
-- `continuous_update` : kwarg to restrict execution on mouse release
+- `continuous_update` : kwarg to restrict execution on mouse release on most sliders and text widget

 A list of common widget attributes can be found [here](https://github.com/jupyter-widgets/tutorial/blob/master/notebooks/Table_of_widget_keys_and_style_keys.ipynb).